ahnafwarith/ahnafwarith/README.md

-## Hey, I'm Warith, a react developer and CSE student
+## Hey I'm Warith, a react developer and CSE student

 - 🔭 I’m currently working on random projects for learning
 - 👯 I’m looking to collaborate on react development